Hail to Thalia, Grace of Flowering and Mirth!

 The Fair Ones

 They were quite beautiful and astonishingly advanced, being highly skilled in science and metalworking.
-They came to be viewed as a race apart from humans.
+They came to be understood as a race apart from humans.

 They inhabited Ireland for about two hundred years, until the fifth and last invaders, the Milesians (Gaels), conquered them.
 When the Tuatha de Danann had been finally defeated, they withdrew to the hollow hills, where they reside to this day.

-Now known as the Sidhe (pronounced “shee”), they are the source of our lore of the Celtic Gods, Goddesses, and ancient Faery races.
+Now known as the Sidhe (pronounced “shee”), they are the source of much of our lore about the Celtic Gods, Goddesses, and our communion with the Faery races.

-So this is an important time to give offerings to the wildlings and Elementals.
+So this is an important time to give offerings to the our Cousins and co-walkers.
 The activities of the People of Peace are now growing and will reach their height at Summer Solstice.

-Now then, my dear — enough talk!
+Now then, my dears — enough talk!
 Get yourself outside!

-Light the Bel-fires, sing to the trees, dance with the Wild Ones, surrender to enchantment.
+Light the Bel-fires, sing to the trees, dance with the Wild Ones, surrender to this most ancient enchantment.